gulrak/filesystem/README.md

 #### fs.op.copy

 Then there is `fs::copy`.
-The tests in the suite fail partially on GCC/Clang.
+The tests in the suite fail partially with C++17 `std::filesystem` on GCC/Clang.
 They complain about a copy call with `fs::copy_options::recursive` combined with `fs::copy_options::create_symlinks` or `fs::copy_options::create_hard_links` if the source is a directory.
 There is nothing in the standard that forbids this combination and it is the only way to deep-copy a tree while only create links for the files.
-There is [LWG #2682](https://wg21.cmeerw.net/lwg/issue2682) that supports this interpretation, but the issue ignores the usefulness of the combination with recursive and the justification for the proposed solution is "we did it so for almost two years".
+There is [LWG #2682](https://wg21.cmeerw.net/lwg/issue2682) that supports this interpretation, but the issue ignores the usefulness of the combination with recursive and part of the justification for the proposed solution is "we did it so for almost two years".
+But this makes `fs::copy` with `fs::copy_options::create_symlinks` or `fs::copy_options::create_hard_links`
+just a more complicated syntax for the `fs::create_symlink` or `fs::create_hardlink` operation and I don't want to believe, that this was the intention of the original writing.
-As there is another issue related to copy, with a different take on the description, I keep it as I read it, as it is not contradicting the standard and useful.
+As there is another issue related to copy, with a different take on the description, I keep my version the way I read the description, as it is not contradicting the standard and useful.
 Let's see what final solution the LWG comes up with in the end.